PROFILE

 Democratic People's Republic of Korea (D.P.R.K.)

-headed by then-Premier Kim Il Sung, who had been
+headed by then-Premier Kim Il-sung, who had been

-fostered and supported by the U.S.S.R.
+cultivated and supported by the U.S.S.R.

 Korean War of 1950-53